MPD Reports: Police speak to 9-year-old for hitting autistic sister and in a separate instance to 2 younger siblings for urinating on older brother

 - Follow-up – Female calling due to male subject accidentally calling her and hanging up.
 The subject had (FV) Battery and cruelty to children warrants taken out on him the day prior.
 Situation mediated.

-- Other Law – W Spring St; McDonald’s- Christina Williams advising she was assaulted at a residence on San Dra Way and needed assistance with shelter.
+- Other Law – W Spring St; McDonald’s- Female subject advising she was assaulted at a residence on San Dra Way and needed assistance with shelter.
 Criminal investigation turned over to WCSO.
-Christina was taken to the Haven Inn.
+Subject was taken to the Haven Inn.

 - EMS Assist – Parkway Place- Officers responded in reference to a combative patient suffering from seizures.
 EMS/Fire personnel were able to secure the patient and transport him to Walton Medical.